The birth of your child must be registered in the district where your baby was born within 42 days of the birth.

 How do I register a birth?

-You need to make an appointment at a register office to inform the registrar of your baby‘s date and place of birth (and the time of birth if you had twins or triplets), sex and full name as well as your own details.
+You will need to make an appointment at a register office to inform the registrar of your baby‘s date and place of birth (and the time of birth if you had twins or triplets), sex and full name as well as your own details.

 If you can‘t get to the office in the area where your baby was born, you can go to another Register Office and they will send your declaration to the correct place.
 You will have to pay for the certificate (if applicable) by postal order or debit/credit card to the Register Office where the birth details will be held.